BlockstreamResearch/bip-frost-dkg/README.md

     return (my_hostseckey, my_hostpubkey)
 ```

-To initiate a concrete DKG run,
+To initiate a concrete DKG session,
 the participants send their host pubkey to all other participants and collect received host pubkeys.
 We assume that the participants agree on the list of host pubkeys (including their order).
 If they do not agree, the comparison of the session parameter identifier in the next protocol step will simply fail.